Linear Resonant Actuator Vibration Analysis with Pulse Width Modulated Signals

 To simulate direct contact with a human, the LRA was placed on a realistic skin substitute.
 Living skin could not be used as any movement by the person would skew the results.

 The laser vibrometer used in the experiment is a Polytec PSV-400 scanning head.
 It can scan multiple points of reference to see the vibration modes over a surface.
 This feature was used to check the LRA was indeed only vibrating in one direction, unlike our eccentric rotating mass vibration motors.
-We have an upcoming Application Bulletin which looks at mounting orientations for varying applications, including a section on vibration directions.
-To keep updated, you may wish to subscribe to our monthly tech email here.

 After confirming the LRA moved in one direction, further analysis could take place with measuring only one point on the LRA.